“Over 90% of tech startups fail, but I never thought my baby, 99dresses, would be one of them.”

 Many startup folk say that failure should be celebrated.
 “Fail fast, fail early, fail often!” they all chant, trying to put a positive spin on the most excruciating pain any founder could experience.

-Let me tell you — failure fucking sucks.
+Let me tell you — failure really sucks.
 If I would have failed fast, early and often then I would have given up 99dresses years ago when, in 2011, I travelled to my parent’s place in the countryside of Australia, locked myself away in my room and cried for what seemed like an entire week.
 I had launched 99dresses in Australia 9 months earlier and received some great traction, but I was losing momentum due to technology problems that I didn’t understand and battling a whole host of other issues.

 I felt like I was drowning in a black ocean, and I couldn’t see any light at the surface.
 I didn’t know which way to swim.